I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Empirical Evaluation on Simulated and Real Data with LLMs

-\paragraph{Experiments with LLMs} We finally present experiments on pre-trained LLMs.
-While it is challenging to collect all latent variables from real-world data to directly evaluate our identifiability results, we can instead assess the corollaries.
-For Corollary \ref{property1}, prior studies have already demonstrated the linear representation properties of LLM embeddings using counterfactual pairs or linear probing \cite{mikolov2013linguistic,pennington2014glove,turner2023activation,li2024inference, wang2023concept,park2023linear}.
-Building on this, we shift our focus to a new property in Corollary \ref{property2}: the weight matrix $\mathbf{W}$ is an invertible matrix related to the linear transformation matrix $\mathbf{A}$.
-This property has not been explored in previous works.
-To investigate it, we utilize 27 counterfactual pairs from \citeauthor{park2023linear}, which are constructed based on the Big Analogy Test dataset \cite{gladkova2016analogy}.
-More details can be found in Section \ref{app: exp: real} in Appendix.
-Specifically, supported by Corollary \ref{property1}, we compute the differences between the features of these 27 counterfactual pairs on pre-trained LLMs to construct a matrix $\mathbf{A}_s$ with dimensions $27 \times dim$, where $dim$ corresponds to the feature dimension of the pre-trained large language model (LLM) used.
-This matrix can be regarded as a submatrix of $\mathbf{A}$, capturing the pairwise feature differences between the 27 counterfactual pairs.
-Additionally, we train a linear classifier using the features of these counterfactual pairs and extract the corresponding weights, supported by Corollary \ref{property2}, forming a weight matrix $\mathbf{W}_s$ with dimensions $dim \times 27$, which also serves as a submatrix of $\mathbf{W}$.
-Finally, we examine the product of $\mathbf{A}_s$ and $\mathbf{W}_s$ to assess whether it approximates the identity matrix.
-Figure \ref{exp: pythia} displays the results of this product across the LLaMA-2 and Pythia model families.
-The results show that the product approximates the identity matrix, which is consistent with the theoretical finding in Corollary \ref{property2}.
+\paragraph{Experiments with LLMs} We now present experiments on pre-trained LLMs.
+While it is challenging to collect all latent variables from real-world data to directly evaluate our identifiability result in Thorem \ref{theory}, we can instead assess our corollaries to indirectly validate it.
+For Corollary \ref{property1}, prior studies have already demonstrated the linear representation properties of LLM embeddings using counterfactual pairs that differ only in a single concept of interest \citep{mikolov2013linguistic,pennington2014glove,turner2023activation,li2024inference, wang2023concept,park2023linear}.
+Therefore, we shift our focus to a new property highlighted in Corollary~\ref{property2}, specifically the relationship between $\mathbf{W}$ and $\tilde{\mathbf{A}}^k$, which has not been explored in prior work.
+To investigate this, we require counterfactual pairs that differ only in a single concept. \textit{Constructing such counterfactual sentences is highly non-trivial, even for human annotators, due to the complexities of semantics and the need for precise control over contextual variations, as noted in prior studies \citep{park2023linear,jiang2024origins}}.
+For our experiments, we utilize 27 counterfactual pairs from \citet{park2023linear} that differ only in a \textit{binary} concept, which are constructed based on the Big Analogy Test dataset \citep{gladkova2016analogy}.
+More details can be found in Sec.~\ref{app: exp: real} in Appendix.